nickf1227/TN-Bench/README.md

 **NOTE:** ZFS ARC will also be used and will impact your results.
 This may be undesirable in some circumstances, and the `zfs_arc_max` can be set to `1` (which means 1 byte) to prevent ARC from caching.
 Setting it back to `0` will restore the default behavior, but the system will need to be restarted!

+Example of `arcstat -f time,hit%,dh%,ph%,mh% 10` running while the benchmark is running.
 <img src="https://github.com/user-attachments/assets/4bdeea59-c88c-46b1-b17a-939594c4eda1" width="50%" />

 - **Disk Benchmark**: The script performs four runs of the read benchmark using `dd` with varying thread counts.
 The first 50 GiB of data already on each disk is read in 4K chunks to `/dev/null` , making this a 4K sequential read test.
 4K was chosen because `ashift=12` for all recent ZFS pools created in TrueNAS.
 This test used to read the first 10G of data on the disk, and was run 4 times.
 This was increased to 50G and is still run 4 times to increase the consistency and accuracy of this benchmark.
 Run-to-run variance is still expected, particularly on SSDs, as the data ends up inside of internal caches.
 For this reason, it is run 4 times and averaged.

 - **Results**: The script displays the results for each run and the average speed.
 This should give you an idea of the impacts of various thread-counts (as a synthetic representation of client-counts) and the ZFS ARC caching mechanism.

 **NOTE:** The script's run duration is dependant on the number of threads in your system as well as the number of disks in your system.
-Small all-flash systems may complete this benchmark in 15 minutes, while larger systems with spinning hardrives may take several hours.
+Small all-flash systems may complete this benchmark in 25 minutes, while larger systems with spinning hardrives may take several hours.
 The script will not stop other I/O activity on a production system, but will severely limit performance.
 This benchmark is best run on a system with no other workload.
 This will give you the best outcome in terms of the accuracy of the data, in addition to not creating angry users.
 ### Cleanup

 After the benchmarking is complete, the script prompts you to delete the datasets created during the process.